ryuryu-ymj/mannot/src/mark.typ

 ///
 /// -> content
 #let markrect(
-  /// The content to be marked within a math block. -> content body,
+  /// The content to be boxed around within a math block. -> content body,
   /// An optional tag used to identify the content for later annotations.
   /// -> none | label
   tag: none,
-  /// The color used for the rectangle stroke and later annotations.
+  /// The color used for the rectangle's stroke and later annotations.
+  /// If set to `auto`, it defaults to the text fill color.
   /// -> color
-  color: black,
+  color: auto,
-  /// The fill style for the rectangle.
+  /// How to fill the rectangle.
   /// -> none | color | gradient | pattern
   fill: none,
-  /// The stroke style for the rectangle.
+  /// How to stroke the rectangle.
   /// If its `paint` is set to `auto`, it will be set to the `color`.
   /// -> none | length | color | gradient | stroke | pattern | dictionary
   stroke: .048em,
+  /// How much to round the highlight rectangle's corner.
-  /// The corner radius of the rectangle. -> relative | dictionary
+  /// -> relative | dictionary
   radius: (:),
-  /// The spacing between the marked content and the edge of the rectangle.
+  /// How much to expand the rectangle size without affecting the layout.
   /// This can be specified as a single `length` value which applies to all sides,
   /// or as a `dictionary` of `length` with keys `left`, `right`, `top`, `bottom`, `x`, `y`, or `rest`.
   /// -> none | length | dictionary
-  padding: (y: .1em),
+  outset: (y: .1em),
 ) = {
-  if stroke != none {
+  let underlay = if fill == none and stroke == none { none } else {
+    (width, height, color) => {
-    stroke = std.stroke(stroke)
+      let stroke = std.stroke(stroke)
       if stroke.paint == auto {
         stroke = copy-stroke(stroke, paint: color)
       }
       if stroke.thickness == auto {
         stroke = copy-stroke(stroke, thickness: .048em)
       }
-  }

-  let underlay = if fill == none and stroke == none { none } else {
-    (width, height, _) => {
       rect(
         width: width,
         height: height,